patience4711/ESP-READ-P1-METER/README.md

 # ESP-READ-P1-METER

 The purpose of this project is to read data from a so called smart meter (model Sagecom 210 ESMR5) via its serial port.
-The program reads the data and display's it on its webinterface.
-In addition, the data is transmitted via http and mosquitto.
-So that we can process the data in our domotica systems like 'Domotics' to display graphs and control switches.<br>
+All we have to do is connect an ESP device (tested with nodemcu) via an rj11 cable to the serial port of the meter. (is use a cable that is 15m long).
+The data is made available via mosquitto or an API and is also diplaye on a webpage.
+Now we can process the data in our domotica systems like 'Domotics' to display graphs and control switches.<br>

 ![frontpage](https://github.com/patience4711/ESP-READ-P1-METER/assets/12282915/bb65cf1f-f6bf-4e1c-ae48-c379628f3a7a)<br>